include-davis/artruism/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Calendar page
+Please refer to the file `cal_README.md` for instructions on linking your calendar to the one displayed on this website.

 # Making changes to your website
 ## How to make changes:
 ### Where to find pages